Termeh, The Persian Silk Delicacy

 Where Can You Buy the Best Termeh?

-Yazd and Isfahan are the main candidates when it comes to the origin city of Termeh, and both have many masters and workshops, practicing this splendid art.
+Yazd and Isfahan are the main candidates when it comes to the origin city of Termeh fabric, and both have many masters and workshops, practicing this splendid art.
 The grand Bazaars in both cities provide high-quality handwoven Termeh; you can wander around these historical landmarks and compare different types of your desired fabric.

 How to Identify a Valuable Termeh From a Cheap One?